aaronahmid/RobotArm/README.md

 ## Features

 - start and stop the arm service easily
-- Easily create development evironment from a yaml file as states
+- Easily create development environment from a yaml file as states
 - run management commands easily from any directory in your terminal
 - run tests easily from any directory in your terminal
 - manage your virtual environments without breaking a sweat
+- provision development databases easily (currently supports PostgreSQL

 ## Future Features

 - create ci/cd cycles from yaml files
 - use multiple environments
-- provision development databases easily
 - setting up local git repo, and using git commands easily from any directory in your terminal

 ## How to install

 > The current versions only run on Ubuntu-20.04+

-- download latest release
+- download the latest release
 - extract source file
 - install with pip